Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ----

-This document outlines the requirements for covered entities under HIPAA regarding changes to policies and procedures, documentation, and compliance with legal standards.
+This document outlines the requirements for covered entities under HIPAA regarding changes to policies and procedures related to protected health information, ensuring compliance with legal standards and maintaining proper documentation.

 ---